Indian language fonts - Free

 - To download e-Grantamil font, please visit this page.
 Scroll down to the very bottom.
 Therein, you can find the download link.

 - Please note that e-Grantamil font is a Unicode font wherein Grantha characters are placed in the Bengali Unicode Block.
 So, before availing Azhagi+'s Grantha XML to start typing in Grantha, you need to download and install the e-Grantamil font.
-Otherwise, when you type using Azhagi+'s Granthan XML, only Bengali characters will get displayed.
-Azhagi+'s Grantha XML can be downloaded from here.
+Otherwise, when you type using Azhagi+'s Grantha XML, only Bengali characters will get displayed.

 Link2 - http://www.ildc.in/index.html